millerpandrew/sunbeam/README.md

 # sunbeam
 A repository for the Sunbeam programming language, which I wrote as the final project for EECS 483 (Compiler Constrution)

-Example programs can be found in the "Examples" folder
+Example programs can be found in the "Examples" folder, some example programs mainly showcase string functionality, range based indexing, and error handling.
+Additional test cases used for this language are available upon request.